Mahnoor-Liaquat/30-days-of-JavaScript-Challenge/README.md

 # Chai aur Code - 30 Days of JavaScript Challenge

 Welcome to the **Chai aur Code - 30 Days of JavaScript Challenge**!
 This repository documents my journey as I tackle various JavaScript challenges over the next 30 days.
-I started this challenge on [Date] and have completed my first day challenge.
+I started this challenge on 13/7/2024 and have completed my first day challenge.
 I am excited to learn more and improve my JavaScript skills.

 ## Challenge Overview